jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 3. Your system is talking [POJOs](http://odetocode.com/blogs/scott/archive/2012/02/27/plain-old-javascript.aspx)
 at its deepest levels.
 This means that stepping through code and introspecting data is much easier and more intuitive.
-It also means that you are free to introduce *any* dependency at your endpoints, because there aren't any prior opinions baked into your data-- only your own.
+It also means that you are free to introduce *any* libraries or modules into your "stack".

 For a more in-depth analysis, see
 [The Stream Handbook](https://github.com/substack/stream-handbook)

-## Examples
+## An Ideal World

-Imagine you want to implement a binding between an input element and an output.
+Imagine you want to take what a user types into an input element and display it in an output element.
 All we have to do is think of these things in terms of readable and writable streams and suddenly it's very trivial!

-Let's imagine an ideal world:
+Let's imagine the simplest way to write that:

 ```javascript
 // pseudo-code incoming!